 “Well, if it isn’t the traitor.”

-The Gryffindor immediately whipped around and thoughtlessly dropped his girlfriend’s entire snack onto the floor.
-His right hand grabbed his wand out of his pocket without delay as Rabastan Lestrange cackled maniacally; behind him, Thorfinn Rowe clapped eagerly and Serverus Snape let out a soft hissing noise.
-Sirius felt his fury quadruple when he saw that his younger brother, Regulus Black, was with them as well.
+The Gryffindor immediately whipped around and dropped his girlfriend’s entire snack onto the floor.
+His right hand grabbed his wand out of his pocket without delay as Rabastan Lestrange cackled maniacally; behind him, Thorfinn Rowe clapped and Serverus Snape let out a soft hissing noise.
+Sirius felt his fury quadruple when he saw that Regulus was with them as well.
 They were standing in front of one of the exits to Hogsmeade and Sirius instantly knew they were up to something sinister.

 “What are lot doing out after hours?” he sneered.

 “Oh, you know,” Thorfinn answered with a deep laugh, “same reason as you.
 We couldn’t sleep.“ He punctuated the last two words with air quotations.

 “I can sleep just fine, thank you very much.”